 USED BY THE PROS

 The technology developed to protect those that protect us was then adapted for sports applications.
 It first found favor in pro sports among NFL players and their football sons, who flocked to the company’s protective wear once they heard the likes of James Harrison and Kurt Warner were touting Unequal’s protective power.
 Unequal gear, including body armor, helmet supplemental padding and headgear is or has been worn by thousands of players in the NFL (Jordy Nelson helped protect his ribs in 2017 NFC Championship game with Unequal), MLB (David Ross, now retired, Salvador Perez, Buster Posey use Unequal), NHL (Boston Bruins swear by Unequal), NWSL (Ali Krieger, Carli Lloyd have worn Unequal), USLacrosse (Jan 2017 USL Magazine editorializes about Unequal)... and colleges, universities, leagues, clubs, high schools, etc.

 REDUCES RISK OF INJURY

 For action sports competitors at the X Games and Olympics, Unequal has been sought after organically by elite athletes competing in multiple winter game events (Half-Pipe, Luge, Slopestyle, Downhill), giving those athletes an edge.
 Seeing Sarka Pancochova’s head slam the icy surface in a horrific fall in the 2014 Olympics, yet ski away and be cleared through concussion protocol the next day, speaks volumes.
 Unequal simply deals with blunt force trauma and impact shock and reduces acceleration differently and better than typical plastic and foam.
-It seriously reduce risk of injury for athletes dealing with the abuse that comes with collision sports and action sports wipeouts.
+It seriously reduces risk of injury for athletes dealing with the abuse that comes with collision sports and action sports wipeouts.

 AWARDS FOR INNOVATION